jaanli/signal-aichat/README.md

 # NOTE

-*This project is currently archived.
-The relevant API:s and libraries are constantly shifting, and I don't have time to keep up.*
+*This project is built from an archived version of https://github.com/cycneuramus/signal-aichat.*

 ---